MihlaliNonyukela/Html-css-js-portfolio/README.md

 Welcome to my data analytics and machine learning portfolio!
 I'm a Computer Science graduate with an Honours degree and over a year of industry experience in data analytics.
 This repository showcases selected projects that highlight my skills in Python, machine learning, and data visualization.

 🔍 About Me
-🎓 BSc in Computer Science (Honours)
+🎓 BSc in Computer Science

 💼 1+ year experience in data analytics